SMSourov/yt-dlpPS/README.md

   - python3-is-python (In the powershell file, `python` command is used.
 But in `python3` package, you have to use `python3` command. this package solves that problem.
   - wine
   - ffmpeg
-  - mkvtoolnix-gui

-You may have to change the command by your self.
+You may have to change the command by yourself.
 You only have to copy and paste the location in the powershell file.
 Nothing more.